fujiwara/kt/README.md

 * Adaptive output buffering: unbuffered for terminals, buffered for pipes and files to improve performance.
 * Binary keys and payloads can be passed and presented in base64 or hex encoding.
 * Support for TLS authentication.
-* Basic cluster admin functions: Create & delete topics.
+* Basic cluster admin functions: View cluster information, create & delete topics.

 > [!NOTE]
 > This repository is a fork of the original [kt](https://github.com/fgeller/kt).